quarklang/QUARK/docs/project-report.md

 ```

 The C++ includes are referencing our quantum simulator and these files can be found in the `lib` directory.

+To run some quantum computing programs, compile `shor.qk` and `grover.qk` in the `quark` folder.
+They are examples of non-trivial programs performing Shor's algorithm and Grover's search.
+More information on them in the testing section.

+Given an actual quantum computer, we would be able to run these algorithms in the stated time.
+For now, we run them on our simulator.

+Shor's algorithm can factorize large integers in polynomial time.
+Run `./quark/quarkc -sco ./quark/shor.qk shor` and `./shor`

+Grover's search can search an unsorted database in O(N<sup>1/2</sup>) time.
+Run `./quark/quarkc -sco ./quark/grover.qk grover` and `./grover`

 ###Essential Syntax
 Quark syntax resembles something along the lines of Python with static typing.
 It is influenced by a number of languages including Python, MATLAB and C. If you already know a popular imperative language, you should be able to easily glean the majority of the syntax by simply reading through these examples.
 Our language manual provides a more explicit outline of the language spec.